naputami/Fullstack-TodoApp/README.md

 ```
 git clone https://github.com/naputami/Fullstack-TodoApp.git
 ```
+2. Create a .env file and set value for SQLALCHEMY_DATABASE_URI, JWT_SECRET_KEY, POSTGRES_USER, POSTGRES_PASSWORD, and POSTGRES_DB.
-2. Make sure that you have installed docker desktop and run this command
+3. Make sure that you have installed docker desktop and run this command
 ```
 docker compose up
 ```
-3. You can access the application via localhost:5050.
+4. You can access the application via localhost:5050.
 ## Conclusion
 All of the application's features currently function as expected.
 However, there are areas that can be enhanced in the future, including:
 - Enhancing UI Design for improved intuitiveness and accessibility.